-Since the start of the pandemic, there have been 260,055 cases of COVID-19, including 10,490 deaths reported in Canada; these cumulative numbers tell us about the overall burden of COVID-19 illness to date.
-Though the cumulative number is high and continues to increase, with several regions experiencing accelerated growth, it is important to remember that the vast majority of Canadians remain susceptible to COVID-19.
-This is why it is important for everyone to continue with individual precautions that will keep ourselves, our families and our communities safer.
+Since the start of the pandemic, there have been 528,354 cases of COVID-19, including 14,597 deaths reported in Canada; these cumulative numbers tell us about the overall burden of COVID-19 illness to date.
+Though many areas continue to experience high infection rates, it is important to remember that the vast majority of Canadians remain susceptible to COVID-19.
+This is why it is important for everyone to continue with individual precautions to protect ourselves, our families and our communities.

 At this time, there are 75,305 active cases across the country.
 The latest national-level data indicate daily averages of 6,675 new cases (Dec 17-23).
 COVID-19 is spreading among people of all ages, with high infection rates across all age groups.
 However, nationally, infection rates remain highest among those aged 80 years and older who are at highest risk for severe outcomes.